byu-cs-236-classroom-templates/project-3/README.md

     * `parser.py`
 The `token.py` file is unchanged here and should not be copied over.
 None of test files from Project 2 should be copied over either.

+**You need to fix all the imports in the copied file to replace `project2` with `project3` in the import path.
+You also need to make these changes in all the docstring tests.
+We recommend the use of the search feature in `vscode`, the magnifying class in the sidebar, to search for `project2` in all files.**

 ## Project Requirements

 1. The project must be completed individually -- there is no group work.